 When you enter the dark web, you aren’t accessing servers you would typically access via Google.
 All information that is routed through this network stays within it, providing additional security and privacy.

 Publishers and users remain anonymous on the dark web, which makes it unregulated.
 It gives criminals a terrific platform to share information and exploit stolen data.
 It also provides new ways to get past anti-fraud controls and catch you where you’re most vulnerable.

 What Is Dark Web Monitoring?

 Some cybersecurity services offer dark web monitoring, which scans thousands of websites looking for personal information that cybercriminals may be using.
 Dark web monitoring services will look for unauthorized use and distribution of sensitive information like:

 - Login information

 One of the more costly crimes today is called business email compromise, or BEC.
 This is a tactic where employees are tricked into transferring funds into the criminal’s account.
 These attacks don’t contain malware, which is how they can get by the anti-fraud protocols.
 The employee sees it as an honest request and goes along with it.

 Not all cyberattacks are on major corporations.
-A growing number of attacks are directed at small- to medium-sized businesses and even local governments.
+Small- to medium-sized businesses and even local governments are attacked more and more often.
 A culture of security awareness is crucial for any organization.
 Companies that place a high priority on this are the most successful at avoiding cyberattacks.

 At BlackPoint IT Services, we understand that threats are becoming more advanced and more dangerous.
 That is why we’ve taken steps to ensure our clients are equipped with the best strategies for battling cybercriminals.
 We also offer a free cybersecurity assessment.
-The best way to avoid becoming tomorrow’s headline for the latest cyber-attack is to have a strong offense.
+The best way to avoid becoming tomorrow’s headline for the latest cyberattack is to have a strong offense.
 Get ready with BlackPoint IT.